matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 With a widget implementation for calls we cannot guarantee that the widget is running during the sync loop.
 So one either has to move the hangup logic to the hosting client or let the widget run all the time.

-With a dedicated ping (independent to the sync loop) it is more felxibale and allows us to let the widget execute the refresh.
+With a dedicated ping (independent to the sync loop) it is more flexible and allows us to let the widget execute the refresh.
 If the widget dies, the call membership will disconnect.

+### Federated futures

+The delayed/scheduled events could be sent over federation immediately and then have the receiving servers process them at the appropriate time.

+### MQTT style Last Will

+[MQTT](https://mqtt.org/) has the concept of a Will Message that is published by the server when a client disconnects.

+The client can set a Will Message when it connects to the server.
+If the client disconnects unexpectedly the server will publish the Will Message if the client is not back online within a specified time.

+A similar concept could be applied to Matrix by having the client specify a set of "Last Will" event(s) and have the homeserver trigger them if the client (possibly identified by device ID) does not send an API request within a specified time.

 ### Naming